In this blog post you can read a bit about the European, Nordic, Swedish, and Finnish Packrafting Meetups that I attended.

 The next day some of us tried their windpaddle sails in the river even though there was little wind.
 Later we reached the bridge in front of Alhonhaara Hirvivuolle, where we had parked our cars the day before.

-The second packrafting meeting in 2015 was also organized by Jaakko and took place in the Helvetinjärvi National Park.
+The second packrafting meeting in 2015 took place in the Helvetinjärvi National Park.
 The weather on Friday was mixed, and we had heavy rain on the way to the national park, but Saturday was a perfect packrafting day with clouds and sun.

 When we arrived at the national park on Friday, we pitched our tent and enjoyed the evening around the campfire to talk about the upcoming trip, equipment and other things.
 Saturday morning, I woke up pretty late, around 10 am, and when I crawled out of the tent, I saw 2 other packrafters who went already fishing with their packrafts and returned with 2 pikes.

 There was also a spring nearby from which we took our freshwater to prepare our food and drinks.

 Saturday was quite windy so we could use our windpaddle sails on some parts of the trip.
 The mixture of sun, clouds and wind made paddling very pleasant, especially since we were wearing drysuits.
 We did a lot of lake hopping but also ran through the wilderness with our packrafts.

 At the end of our paddling tour, we prepared our late lunch over a fire before it was time to get back to our starting point.